-Secondly, we obtain a measurement outcome, which is measurement in the phase space.
+Secondly, the measurement expressed as the charged double cup is the measurement in the phase space.
 In addition, measurement arising in this pictorial way maps pure states to pure states.

-Thirdly, the transformations that arise on the left-hand strings are Pauli X, Y, Z matrices, given in (31).
+Thirdly, the recovery transformations that arise on the left-hand strings are Pauli X, Y, Z matrices, given in (31).

-Therefore we recover from holographic software these fundamental concepts in quantum information.
-We end up with the original algebraic teleportation protocol, which was identified by Bennett et al [4], and which we illustrate in Figure 1.
+We end up with the original algebraic teleportation protocol that was identified by Bennett et al [24], and we illustrate the protocol in Figure 1.